Hunter-Gatherers (Foragers)

 • Not surprisingly, the more a foraging society depends upon gathering, the more likely the society is to be matrilocal.
 The more dependent upon fishing, the more likely a society is to be patrilocal.
 However, degree of dependence on hunting does not predict marital residence (C. R. Ember 1975).

-• This finding is contrary to the general worldwide trend when all types of subsistence economies are considered—gender contribution to subsistence does not generally predict marital residence (M. Ember and Ember 1971; Divale 1974; C. R. Ember 1975).
+• The finding that men and women’s contribution to subsistence predicts residence is contrary to the general worldwide trend when all types of subsistence economies are considered—gender contribution to subsistence does not generally predict marital residence (M. Ember and Ember 1971; Divale 1974; C. R. Ember 1975).
 Why hunter-gathering societies are different is not clear.

 • Bilocal residence, where couples can live with either set of relatives (in contrast to matrilocal or patrilocal residence), is predicted by small (under 50) community size, high rainfall variability, and recent drastic population loss (C. R. Ember 1975).

 Why?
-The finding regarding population loss is consistent with previous findings from a broader study (C. R. Ember and Ember 1972) which tested Service’s (1962, 137) theory that drastic loss from introduced diseases made it necessary for couples to live with whoever was alive (C. R. Ember and Ember 1972).
-High rainfall variability is an indicator of resource unpredictability.
-Theory suggests that residential movement is a way to flexibly adapt to variability of resources over time—couples can move to places that have more abundance (C. R. Ember 1975).
+The finding regarding population loss is consistent with previous findings from a broader study by C. R. Ember and Ember (1972) which tested Service’s (1962, 137) theory that drastic loss from introduced diseases made it necessary for couples to live with whomever was alive (C. R. Ember and Ember 1972).
+And high rainfall variability is an indicator of resource unpredictability.
+Therefore, theory suggests that residential movement is a way to flexibly adapt to variability of resources over time—couples can move to places that have more abundance (C. R. Ember 1975).
 Finally, when communities are very small, the ratio of marriageable males to marriageable females can fluctuate greatly.
 Following a unilocal residence rule might mean that all marriageable men have to leave if residence were matrilocal, or all marriageable women would have to leave if residence were patrilocal.
-Small communities would not be able to maintain a consistent size.
-Bilocality allows flexibility.
+Under these circumstances, small communities would not be able to maintain a consistent size.
+Bilocality, by contrast, offers greater flexibility, allowing couples to choose where to settle and helping communities maintain consistency in size during times of resource uncertainty.

 Warfare